 Detailed below are some of the most important things to consider before you buy:

-The Bank: It’s vital you consider the ground on which the rod holder will be placed.
+It’s vital you consider the ground on which the rod holder will be placed.
 Is it muddy and sodden?
 Dry and gravelly?
 Is it sandy?
 Will it be covered by water?
 Is it grassy?

 Bank fishing rod holders are available with a variety of spikes and anchors.
 They vary in length and shape, with each design having better performance on specific terrain.